garylirocks/quickrefs/azure-devops.markdown

 ## Pipelines

-To integrate with GitHub:

-- Azure Pipelines has an OAuth App and a GitHub App
-  - the OAuth App allows it read your repo, update `azure-pipelines.yml` file directly from within Azure
-  - the GitHub App triggers the pipeline

-- The YAML file `azure-pipelines.yml` in your repo defines the trigger, the build agent, and the pipeline steps.
+### Overview

+Azure Pipelines can be defined in either a YAML file (recommended), or with the Classic Editor.
+Some features are only available with one method, not the other (see: https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#feature-availability).

+An example pipeline YAML file:

 ```yaml
 ## A sample azure-pipelines.yml file